heshamahmed-3ddx/google-authz-3ddx/docs/architecture.md

 # System Architecture Overview

 ## Introduction
-This document provides a high-level overview of the architecture for the Google AuthZ 3DDX platform, detailing the major components, their interactions, and design principles.
+This document provides a high-level overview of the architecture for the InsightHub platform, detailing the major components, their interactions, and design principles.

 ---